Virtual Worlds Lab

 - Have good group/team work skills and be a valued member of a studio environment

 - Be able to undertake responsibility, act ethically and demonstrate accountability in relation to Te Tiriti when relating design to other social and cultural concerns

 - Have the professional and enterprise skills necessary for working effectively in professional organisations.

 Cinema of realities

-In order to trace the rapidly changing formal language of cinema, this project will examine a series of recent feature films that have prioritized formal strategies such as first person point-of-view, the long take, and a reexamination of the gaze .
-Such a deconstruction will help us better understand the tools required to build a new language for storytelling in Virtual Reality.
+In order to trace the rapidly changing formal language of cinema, this project examines a series of recent feature films that have prioritised formal strategies such as first-person point-of-view, the long take, and a reexamination of the gaze.
+Such a deconstruction will help us better understand the tools required to build a new language for storytelling in virtual reality.
 Research outcomes aim for publication in academic journals.

 Examining gender through gameplay

 Is your masculinity threatened?
 Then you're not man enough to play

 - Robot Unicorn Attack 2 and beyond the gender challenge

 Carrying the tagline “Is your masculinity threatened?
 Then you're not man enough to play”, the 2010 computer game ‘Robot Unicorn Attack’ challenged the player’s personal boundaries through its use of intentionally feminised visual material and the use of the gay club anthem ‘Always’ by Erasure.
 The game’s aesthetic was characterised by a prevalence of rainbows, unicorns, and the colour pink, which ran counter to its unforgiving game strategy.
 It was an unrelenting, flow-based game which saw the player inevitably exterminated.